MadhuMeti/Fake-Job-Detection/README.md

 # Fake-Job-Detection
+A model to detect fake jobs based on selected criteria.
+Trained using kaggle dataset.
-This model is created using different machine learning algorithms.
+Applied various machine learning algorithms.
-The dataset used is taken from kaggle.